-4.2.5 Scope of tests.
+4.2.5 Tensile tests and specimens.

 Out of each sample at least one cylindrical specimen is machined to undergo the tensile test (refer to Table 2.2.2.3).
 The tensile strength, proof stress and elongation shall be determined by tensile test.